EOSIO/welcome/docs/04_protocol/01_core/01_consensus_protocol.md

 # 1. Overview

 An EOSIO blockchain is a highly efficient, deterministic, distributed state machine that can operate in a decentralized fashion.
-The blockchain keeps track of transactions within a sequence of interchained blocks.
+The blockchain keeps track of transactions within a sequence of interchanged blocks.
 Each block cryptographically commits to the  previous blocks along the same chain.
 It is therefore intractable to modify a transaction recorded on a given block without breaking the cryptographic checks of successive blocks.
 This simple fact makes blockchain transactions immutable and secure.

 ## 1.1.
 Block Producers